aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 properties.setProperty(PropertyDefinition.PLUGINS.name, "readWriteSplitting,failover,efm");
 ```

-If you would like to use the read-write splitting plugin without the failover plugin, the Aurora host list plugin must be listed before the read-write splitting plugin.
+If you would like to use the read-write splitting plugin without the failover plugin, the Aurora host list plugin must be included before the read-write splitting plugin.
 This informs the driver that it should query for Aurora's topology.

 ```
 final Properties properties = new Properties();